 Payment options: Debit/credit card, ApplePay or Paypal.

 SnapShot is the most no-frills and simple to use of the apps.
-They recommend using photos with a minimum dimension of 1600×1200-px.
-They offer a simple one-photo layout in landscape or portrait, with various creative borders that you can add.
+They recommend using photos with a minimum dimension of 1600×1200-pixels.
+They offer simple 1-4-photo layouts in landscape or portrait, with various creative borders that you can add.
 There is also an option to add a short caption to the front of the card.
 SnapShot offer a few typeface choices and there is a return address section.

 The app also offers to let you recycle the design and customized for another recipient, rather than starting over each time.
 This is a super time-saver if you are sending multiple postcards.
-Most of the other apps, require you to complete your purchase and then reload the same design from your order history.
 You can also return to your order history and reuse a card design later on with SnapShot.

 Postando Postcard & Puzzle App en.postando.de